hamzaaitbrik/RedditDMBot/README.md

 Feel free to contribute to this project or suggest more features to add.
-You can reach me on Discord @ozymandiasthegreat.
+You can reach me on Discord @**ozymandiasthegreat**.
 # Notice
 V4.0 is under development.